shane-miller/KanjiGAN/README.md

 # KanjiGAN
 Uses a GAN to generate new kanji.

-Here is an example produced from one of the runs:
+Here is an example produced from one of the earlier runs:

 ![KanjiGAN Example GIF](KanjiGAN%20Example.gif)